zilexa/Homeserver/filesystem/data-migration.md

 # Data migration
 To migrate data to your pool `/mnt/pool/` it is best and fastest to use `btrfs send | btrfs receive` if both source and destination use btrfs filesystem.
 Otherwise, always securily copy data using `rsync` or it's GUI version `grsync`.
-> Use MergerFS cache?
-Copy files to the nocache pool, `/mnt/pool-nocache` otherwise you end up filling your cache!
-You will still see all data in `/mnt/pool`.

 ***

 ### From any drive or folder, regardless of filesystem